Class Documentation and C++ Reference¶

 -

-Main constructor for sequence which requires core vulkan components to generate all dependent resources.
+- Container of operations that can be sent to GPU as batch - Public Functions - Main constructor for sequence which requires core vulkan components to generate all dependent resources. - Parameters

 - Parameters